plsdev89/lazympv.nvim/README.md

 - Control MPV player directly from Neovim
 - Manage and play YouTube playlists
+- Add new songs interactively through the UI
 - Persistent playlist storage
 - Simple and intuitive keybindings
 - Seamless integration with your coding workflow